kwabenasapong/openpldoc/manual/source/faq.rst

 ------------------------------------------------------

 OpenLP 2.2 and 2.0 cannot run side by side.
-When running 2.2 for first time any existing 2.0 data will automatically be upgraded to the 2.2 format.
+When running 2.2 for first time any existing 2.0 data will automatically be converted to the 2.2 format.
 Note that OpenLP 2.2 is not backwards compatible with 2.0.
 Once you have upgraded from 2.0, version 2.0 cannot read the upgraded files.
 OpenLP 2.2 will ask if it should make a backup on startup, which can be used in case you want to downgrade to 2.0 again.

+OpenLP 2.2 cannot read service files created by OpenLP 2.0.4 and earlier, it can only read service files created by OpenLP 2.0.5.

 Using OpenLP
 ============